bastings/nlp1-2017-projects/dep-parser/README.md

 We advice you to read them in this order, especially the last two papers: Dozat & Manning (2017) is an extension of the model of Kiperwasser & Goldberg (2016), and the former presupposes a lot of knowledge of the latter.

-Note that The Kiperwasser & Goldberg paper is rather dense, but very complete.
+Note that the Kiperwasser & Goldberg paper is rather dense, but very complete.
 It contains condensed but very good explanations of all the techniques and steps taken in the implementation.
 So study this paper carefully!
 Then the extension that Dozat & Manning propose will make a lot more sense.